 Annual Investment Fee: $30

-The chart below illustrates the projected fees on different investment balances for Lively.
+The chart below illustrates the projected fees on different average annual investment balances for Lively.

 The following chart illustrates where Lively stands in terms of fees compared to the other top 10 investment HSA administrators.